 Maria Fitzherbert's 'Descendants'

-Among the more bizarre of the claims about children attributed to Mrs Fitzherbert is that relating to one James Henry Adolph Hayward, supposedly her son, but who, in reality, does not seem to have existed other than in the imagination of James Theus Fitzherbert (1846-1933) who had been born Madison Taylor Shadduck and who began to forge documents in 1905.
+Among the most bizarre and worthless of the claims about children attributed to Mrs Fitzherbert is that relating to one James Henry Adolph Hayward, supposedly her son, but who, in reality, does not seem to have existed other than in the imagination of James Theus Fitzherbert (1846-1933) who had been born Madison Taylor Shadduck and who began to forge documents in 1905.

 Four thousand copies of Wilkins's book were published early in 1905 and it was reprinted in America [Shane Leslie, Mrs Fitzherbert (1939), xii].
 The fears expressed by Lord Stourton were proved correct when, immediately after the publication of details of the illegal marriage in America, sensational stories about Mrs Fitzherbert's family and claims to her supposed estate immediately began to appear in American newspapers.